 Foundation Medicine is required by law to maintain the privacy of your protected health information and to provide you with a notice of our legal duties and privacy practices with respect to protected health information.
 This Notice describes how we may use and disclose your protected health information to carry out treatment, payment or health care operations and for other specified purposes that are permitted or required by law.
 The Notice also describes your rights with respect to your protected health information.
 “Protected health information” or “PHI” is information about you, including basic demographic information, that may identify you and that relates to your past, present or future physical or mental health or condition and related health care services.

 We are required to follow the terms of this Notice.
-We will not use or disclose your protected health information without your written permission, except as described in this Notice.
-We reserve the right to change our practices and this Notice as and to the extent permitted by law and to make a new Notice effective for all protected health information we maintain.
-Upon your request, we will provide you with a revised Notice.
+We will not use or disclose your PHI without your written permission, except as described in this Notice.
+We reserve the right to change our practices and this Notice as and to the extent permitted by law and to make a new Notice effective for all PHI we maintain.
+Upon your request, we will provide you with a copy of the revised Notice.

 Examples of How We Use and Disclose Protected Health Information About You

-Treatment: Foundation Medicine may use your health information to provide and coordinate the treatment and services you receive.
+Treatment: We may use your health information to provide and coordinate the treatment and services you receive.
 For example, we may use your information to perform diagnostic tests, or provide your test results to your physician.

-Payment: Foundation Medicine may use and disclose your health information to others for purposes of receiving payment for treatment and services that you receive.
+Payment: We may use and disclose your health information to others for purposes of billing and receiving payment for treatment and services that you receive.
 For example, we will submit a claim to you or your health plan/insurer that includes information that identifies you and the type of services we performed for you.

-Health Care Operations: Foundation Medicine may use or disclose your PHI in order to support the operations of our laboratories and monitor the quality of the services we provide.
+Health Care Operations: We may use or disclose your PHI in order to support the operations of our laboratories and monitor, evaluate and improve the quality of the services we provide, and for other internal management purposes.
 For example, we may use information in your health record to evaluate the services our laboratories provide or to train our staff.
-In addition, we may contact you as part of a fundraising effort.

 To Communicate with Individuals Involved in Your Care or Payment for Your Care: We may disclose to a family member, other relative, close personal friend or any other person you identify, PHI directly relevant to that person’s involvement in your care or payment related to your care.